Pee for the Peonies

 Water (2 left containers) and concentrated UDF (right container) are carried into the garden.
 We dilute the concentrated UDF to the desired ratio, then apply by pouring around each plant’s dripline.

-Professors Rachel O’Brien (left) and Nancy Love (right) combine water and UDF concentrate to make solutions to apply to the peonies.
+Professors Rachel O’Brien (left) and Nancy Love (right) combine water and UDF concentrate to make solutions to apply to the peonies in 2025.